abdul4rehman215/AI-Advanced-Course-Portfolio/06-machine-learning-foundations/README.md

   <img src="https://img.shields.io/badge/Topics-Scikit--Learn%20%7C%20Preprocessing%20%7C%20Evaluation-8E24AA?style=for-the-badge" />
   <img src="https://img.shields.io/badge/Research-Integrated%20by%20Topic-C2185B?style=for-the-badge" />
 </p>
 </div>

 ---

 # 📌 Section Overview

-This folder documents my first serious hands-on machine learning block in the course.

-This is where the earlier theory from:
+This section captures the first applied machine learning block of the course.
+It is where the data preparation ideas from the previous section begin turning into actual model workflows.

-- AI foundations
-- Python programming
-- APIs and model tooling
-- data science processes

-started turning into structured machine learning workflows.

-In this section, I studied and practiced how to:
+The focus here is on using structured notebook workflows to:

-- load and inspect data
+- inspect data
-- visualize distributions
 - clean and transform features
-- prepare data for models
+- prepare training and testing sets
-- train classification models
+- fit models
-- compare multiple algorithms
+- compare results
-- build regression workflows
-- understand basic evaluation logic
+- evaluate basic performance

-This is one of the strongest applied sections in my current course progress.
+This section gave me the clearest early picture of how end-to-end ML work starts taking shape.

 ---